VasinkaD/DAMN/Paper_Results/ConvNet/Readme.md

 The results are characterized in the section "*Optical microscopy experimental validation with full control over ground truth*" of the main text and *Figure 4*. <br>

 -> **requirements_ConvNet.pip** <br>
-A file containing pip freeze output for the Linux environment with Python 3.11.3 and CUDA 12.1.1.
+A file containing the minimal list of packages and their required versions from pip freeze output for the Linux environment with Python 3.11.3 and CUDA 12.1.1.